Dinakar-Dasari/Docker/README.md

   docker run -d -p 8080:80 <container_id>
   ```

-+ to access or get into the running container use bash/shell based on the os
++ to access or login into the running container use bash/shell based on the os
   ```
   docker exec -it <container_id> bash/shell
   ```
-+ To get the detailed information about the images, container, volume & other resources,  we use docker inspect command.
++ To get the detailed information about the images, ip address, container, volume & other resources,  we use docker inspect command.
 It provided low level details and This command is particularly useful for troubleshooting and understanding the configuration of Docker environments
     ```
     docker inspect <id/name>
     ```